 - Talk-Thru Button to temporarily silence music

 The first pair we’ll look at are the headphones.
-Although there’s a debate on this, I think headphone fit over the head and earphones fit in the ears.
-Anyway for the sake of this piece, headphone fit over your head.
+Although there’s a debate on the name, I think headphones fit over the head and earphones fit in the ears.
+Anyway for the sake of this piece, headphones fit over your head.

 That’s where headphones come into their own.
-Headphone can clamp to you head.
-And because they are bigger, they can contain more electronics and host a bigger battery.
+Headphones can clamp to you head.
+And because they’re bigger, they can contain more electronics and host a bigger battery.
 This gives JBL/Under Armour’s headphones a big head-start if you’re looking for a pair to train with.
 And JBL/Under Armour’s headphones don’t’ budge an iota even with the most arduous workout.

-Price wise, they at the bottom of the middle range and represent good value for money, if that’s all your budge can afford.
+Price-wise, they at the bottom of the middle range and represent good value for money, if that’s all your budget can afford.
 There’s a lot of choice in the market and you could find a better offering in terms of sound.
 But the fact that these are made for sports and training makes them unique.
-You can wash the ear cups and like said before, they’ll stay on, so much so that you may feel like the vice guy the movie Casino.
+You can wash the ear cups and like said before, they’ll stay on, so much so that you may feel like the Vice guy from the movie Casino.
 Seriously, they are good and worth a look.